longhorn/website/content/docs/drvs.md

 title: Disaster Recovery Volumes
 ---

 A **disaster recovery volumes** (DRV) is a volume that stores data in a backup cluster in case the whole main cluster goes down.
-DRVs are used to increase the resiliency of Longorn volumes.
+DRVs are used to increase the resiliency of Longhorn volumes.

 DRVs are in standby mode by default.
 You need to [activate](#activating) them before using them as normal volumes.